jozefg/emacs.d/README.md

  - proofgeneral   for `lisp/init-coq.el`
  - twelf          for `lisp/init-twelf.el`

-All of these are avaible with a good package manager (apt-get, pacman) or trivial to build and install on Linux.
-No guarentees about Windows, I've made no attempts at compatability.
+All of these are available with a good package manager (apt-get, pacman) or trivial to build and install on Linux.
+No guarantees about Windows, I've made no attempts at compatibility.

 Most of these files are independent of one another so if you don't have admin rights, you can comment out the appropriate line in `init.el`